CollaborativeRoboticsLab/fp_perception/docs/server_system.md

 # Server system

-The perception server (`perception::PerceptionServer`) is a ROS 2 node that loads perception "drivers" as pluginlib plugins and exposes a simple set of ROS interfaces (topics and services) for audio, vision, transcription, speech synthesis, and sentiment.
+The perception server (`perception::PerceptionServer`) is a ROS 2 node that loads perception "drivers" as pluginlib plugins and exposes a simple set of ROS interfaces (topics and services) for audio, vision, transcription, speech synthesis, sentiment, and image analysis.

 This document focuses on: